CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/advanced.md

 {% include bootstrap/image.md img="/theme/advanced.jpg" %}

-{% capture theme-text %}
+{% capture navbar %}

-### Theme Options:
+### Navbar Options:

-{% include bootstrap/alert.md text="These options will adjust your site's color and look." color="info" %}
+These options will adjust your site's color and look.

 - **navbar-color**: Choose from `navbar-light` for use with light background colors, or `navbar-dark` for dark background colors navbar-dark
 	- Options:  `navbar-light`, `navbar-dark`